 Did you know you can add background audio to your genially in a very simple way?
-You can insert an audio file from your device (available with the Edu Pro, Pro, Master and Team plans) or via a URL (for all plans).
+You can insert an audio file from your device (available with Premium plans) or via a URL (for all plans).

 In this tutorial we will explain: